bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image056.png?raw=true"
   style="width:50%"
-  alt="Select elements tab for HTML and CSS highlight." />
+  title="Select elements tab for HTML and CSS highlight" alt="Select elements tab for HTML and CSS highlight." />

 <p>And right now and on the elements tab, and I can see the HTML that is